 Simulating switching power supplies presents many challenges.
 A variety of switch pole models is available, from the physics-based to the behavioral.
 The present work develops and demonstrates a behavioral model that works well in discontinuous mode.
 The new model eliminates the extremely fast time constants normally associated with switches in a high impedance state.
 Simulation time is improved and fixed-time-step algorithms are now stable with reasonable step size.

-J. W. Kimball, "An Efficient Discontinuous-Mode Model of a Switch Pole," IEEE Workshops on Computers in Power Electronics, 2006.
-COMPEL'06, Institute of Electrical and Electronics Engineers (IEEE), Jul 2006.
+J. W. Kimball, "An Efficient Discontinuous-Mode Model of a Switch Pole," Proceedings of the IEEE Workshop on Computers in Power Electronics (2006, Troy, NY), pp. 260-263, Institute of Electrical and Electronics Engineers (IEEE), Jul 2006.

 Electrical and Computer Engineering